life-itself/coco/cc201-practical-action/day-6.md

 Don’t do it alone; it’s going to be hard work at the best of times, and at the worst of times you’re going to want the support of other people, have a team to bounce ideas off of and have conversations with to get alternative perspectives and ensure you are still in-line with your vision.
 You’re also going to want to share the harder times along with the successes and insights that come up with others.

 We also can’t recommend this enough because when you work collaboratively you avoid burnout and the hierarchical power struggles that often come into play with more traditional ‘I am in charge’-type structures.
-This doesn’t mean that working collaboratively won’t have its tensions, but this brings us back to the subtitle - find your tribe.
-Test the alliance and compatibility before you jump in, and go slow.
+This doesn’t mean that working collaboratively won’t have its tensions, and this brings us back to the subtitle - find your tribe.
+Test the alliance and compatibility before you jump in, and go slow 🐌.

 #### \#2 Start small and go slow

 You may have a huge vision of a community spanning hundreds of people, but trust us when we say, start small.
 From our experience, 3-6 is a good number of people to start with, including the founders, and don’t rush to expand; if anything, take more time.

 This will allow you to test out the practices and guidelines you have in place, and experience how it all plays out in reality.
-You will learn a lot in the process of doing, but working to have set things up (such as structures, guidelines, conflict-resolution processes, etc.) in advance as much as possible will help to create alignment and to foster intimacy, which facilitates effective communication in the initial stages.
+You will learn a lot in the process of doing, but having set things up (such as structures, guidelines, conflict-resolution processes, etc.) in advance as much as possible will help to create alignment and to foster intimacy, which facilitates effective communication in the initial stages.

 #### \#3 Decide on the approach of your conscious coliving space